ncoghlan/pulpdist/doc/cli.rst

 These values are all taken directly from the appropriate remote server, remote source and remote tree settings, respectively.

+The filtering options for the sync process (and, if applicable, the listing process) are determined by inspecting the settings for the local mirror, the remote tree, the local site and the default site.
+All filtering options given in any of those applications are applied to the underlying rsync command.
+(The one exception is that any listing exclusion settings that would exclude directories matching the listing pattern for a particular tree are omitted from the remote listing command for that tree)

 Example site definition file